Frequently Asked Questions

 A continuing trend: Black Door handles.
 Griffwerk offers a comprehensive range of these.
 The special feature: The black door handle is available from Griffwerk in the specially developed black shade Graphite black: particularly matt, high-quality, soft feel.

-Which DIN standard for door handles?
+What material for door handles?

 Sliding Doors